zorbaproject/pythonWordArt/README.md

 ```
 pip install pythonWordArt
 ```
 the PySide2 library will be installed automatically.
-Anyway, if you are installing this on a Linux server, you might need tho install also these libraries using your package manager:
+Anyway, if you are installing this on a Linux server, you might need to install also these libraries using your package manager:
 ```
 sudo apt-get install libgl1-mesa-dri libgl1-mesa-glx libnss3 libfontconfig1 libxcomposite1 libxcursor1 libxi6 libxtst6 libasound2
 ```